crownstone/website/_posts/2017-08-31-flex-energy-arriving.md

 ## Webinar for installers

 Webinar for installers.
-If you know people who earn their money as installers, point them to this [ISSO webinar](https://isso.nl/updates/nieuws/nieuwsitem/news/isso-organiseert-webinar-over-indoor-locatiebepaling/) (September 12 at 12 o'clock).
+If you know people who earn their money as installers, there's an ISSO webinar (September 12 at 12 o'clock).
 Anne will explain indoor localization and other things around smart homes that are relevant to the installer.

 ## Interesting stuff in the world